Difference Between LLP and LLC: Everything You Need to Know

 What Is the Difference in Tax Benefits?

-The IRS does not see LLCs or LLPs are businesses when it comes to taxations.
-This means that they do not directly pay income taxes.
-However, tax documents need to be created for the business and sent to the IRS.
+The IRS does not see LLCs or LLPs as businesses when it comes to taxation.
+This means they do not directly pay income taxes.
+However, tax documents must be created for the business and sent to the IRS.

-The earnings from the business are passed directly on to the partners or the members, and each individual will need to report the earnings on their personal tax forms.
-When this is taken into consideration, it is imperative to pick the business structure that offers the best protection and the fewest tax and legal consequences for the members of the business entity.
+The business earnings pass directly to the partners or the members, and each individual must report the earnings on their personal tax forms.
+Taking this into consideration, it is imperative to pick the business structure that offers the best protection and the fewest tax and legal consequences for its members.

-LLCs and LLPs are considered “pass-through” business due to the way that earnings are moved through the business and then provided to the members or partners.
-This allows them to avoid corporate taxes so that personal income taxes can be paid and filed instead.
-If corporate taxes were charged, then this would cause a double taxation issue where taxes must be paid on the earnings two times.
+LLCs and LLPs are considered “pass-through” businesses due to the way earnings move through the business to the members or partners.
+This allows them to avoid corporate taxes and pay personal income taxes instead.
+If corporate taxes were charged, this would cause a double taxation issue in which taxes must be paid on the earnings twice.

 Formations and Operation

-There are not many difference in the way an LLP and an LLC is formed.
+There are not many differences in the way you form an LLP and an LLC.

 State laws do dictate who is and is not allowed to form an LLC and an LLP.
-Typically, a single person can state an LLC, and the individual can be a business person or anyone else.
-With an LLP, the organization is limited to people who are licensed professionals in their distinctive field.
+Typically, a single person can form an LLC, and that individual can be a business person or anyone else.
+With an LLP, the organization is limited to people who are licensed professionals in their distinctive fields.

-While it may seem that there are few differences between an LLC and an LLP, there are some things to note.
-Only an LLP will provide protection from the wrongdoing of a partner, and the business is typically a professional one.
+While it might seem like there are few differences between LLCs and LLPs, there are some things to note.
+Only an LLP will provide protection from a partner's wrongdoing, and the business is typically a professional one.

-When it comes to an LLC, you can expect a more widespread protection when it comes to liability.
+When it comes to an LLC, you can expect more widespread protection when it comes to liability.
 The liability will be limited, but you will not be fully protected from the actions of the other members, like in an LLP.
-While the protections are available, members of an LLP may still need to pay back some of the business debts that cannot be paid back to creditors due to a failing business.
+While the protections are available, LLP members might still need to pay back business debts that cannot be paid back to creditors due to a failing business.

 The Bottom Line

-In general, LLCs and LLPs mix together a lot of the advantages and disadvantages of partnerships, sole proprietorships, and corporations.
-It is wise to look directly at the various benefits and drawbacks of each entity to decide which is best for your business structure.
+In general, LLCs and LLPs combine many of the advantages and disadvantages of partnerships, sole proprietorships, and corporations.
+Consider the benefits and drawbacks of each entity to decide which is best for your business structure.

-If you need help starting an LLC or LLP, you can post your legal need on UpCounsel’s marketplace.
+If you need help starting an LLC or LLP, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.